01The Facebook Ad for Real Estate - Planning Your Ad

 Many real estate professionals will want to keep this item set to as wide an audience as possible.
 However, your market and the buyers and sellers you work with may dictate narrowing the field here a bit.
 If you tend to get the bulk of your buyers from a neighboring state, you may want to create an ad targeted to Facebook users in that state.
 For sellers, you can get right down to the city.
 If you do, you'll be presented with another choice of mileage from the city center.
 It's hard to get much more focused than this.
 For sellers and listings, those are the people with the homes you'll be listing, so why show the ad to someone a thousand miles away.
 The exception would be a vacation or resort home market, where your owner-sellers are living elsewhere.

 Age, Birthday & Sex

-Here you can rule out teenagers and younger with the starting age.
+Here you can rule out anyone 18 years old or younger with the starting age.
 Other than that, it will depend on your market and the areas you serve.
 You might want to get a little tighter.
 As for birthday, I can't think of anything of value there.
-Now the gender/sex could be quite valuable.
+Now the gender or sex could be quite valuable.
 A significant percentage of home buyers are single females.
 If you want to target an ad to that group, you can create the right headline and body text, then make sure that only females see it.

-Generally, it probably wouldn't be a good idea to limit your prospects this way.
+Typically, it probably wouldn't be a good idea to limit your prospects by their education.
 An exception might be in a college town, and you're a specialist in working with rentals or sales to visiting or relocating professors.
 That's a pretty narrow group, but there may be other reasons you'd like to specify an education level.